Secure Shell (SSH): Advancements, Implementations, and Best Practices in Secure Remote Communication Protocols

 In this example:

-• -F custom_ssh_config: Specifies the custom SSH configuration file custom_ssh_config.
+: Specifies the custom SSH configuration filecustom_ssh_config

-• myserver: Specifies the Host entry in the custom configuration file.
+: Specifies the Host entry in the custom configuration file.

-By using the -F <configfile> option in ssh, you can specify an alternative configuration file for SSH client settings, allowing you to use a different SSH configuration file instead of the default ~/.ssh/config file for connecting to SSH servers.
+, you can specify an alternative configuration file for SSH client settings, allowing you to use a different SSH configuration file instead of the default ~/.ssh/config

 ssh -f

-The -f option in the ssh command requests SSH to go to background just before command execution.
+command requests SSH to go to background just before command execution.
 This is useful when you want to run SSH in the background as a daemon or when you want to execute a command remotely without keeping the SSH session open.

-Here are some advanced examples demonstrating the usage of ssh with the -f option:
+Here are some advanced examples demonstrating the usage of ssh

 Example 1: Running SSH in the Background to Execute a Remote Command